 - Now you can choose up to four more printers to which print jobs are automatically sent, when this V-Layer is selected.
 Then click OK.

 Note: You can also find the VirtualCopy option in the settings of Output Gateway objects (of V-Layers), either in the printers folder or in Print Management.

-If this printer (in the example: HP Color LaserJet 4700) is selected by the users in a desktop session (e. g. on a terminal server), then the printout occurs on all
+If this printer (in the example: HP Color LaserJet 4700) is selected by the users of a remote desktop session, then the printout occurs on all

 pre-installed printers simultaneously.
 The users cannot make any changes to this selection.
 Only in the printers folder under printer properties can they see which printers were preset by the Administrator.